-- Adopt a definition of bullying that is agreed across the Trust. - Have a consistent approach to any bullying incidents that occur. - Operate using an anti-bullying ethos and with the expectation of shared responsibility of all stakeholders to challenge bullying. - Raise awareness of bullying and promote positive relationships based on mutual respect. - Seek to involve all stakeholders in the implementation and monitoring of this policy. - Promote positive action to prevent bullying through our Personal Development and pastoral programme, related activities and through curriculum opportunities. - Provide support for all members of the school community that may be involved in dealing with an incident of bullying. - Provide appropriate training for both staff and students to support the implementation of the policy across the school. - Ensure fair treatment for all, regardless of age, culture, disability, gender, religion or sexuality, and encourage understanding and tolerance of different social, religious and cultural backgrounds. - Pay due regard for those students with SEND who may be at higher risk of peer group isolation and can suffer a disproportionate impact of bullying.
+- Adopt a definition of bullying that is agreed across the Trust. - Have a consistent approach to any bullying incidents that occur. - Raise awareness of bullying and promote positive relationships based on mutual respect. - Seek to involve all stakeholders in the implementation and monitoring of this policy. - Promote positive action to prevent bullying through our Personal Development curriculum and Pastoral programme, related activities and through curriculum opportunities. - Provide support for all members of the school community that may be involved in dealing with an incident of bullying. - Provide appropriate training for both staff and students to support the implementation of the policy across the School. - Ensure fair treatment for all, regardless of age, culture, disability, gender, religion or sexuality, and encourage understanding and tolerance of different social, religious and cultural backgrounds. - Pay due regard for those students with SEND who may be at higher risk of peer group isolation and can suffer a disproportionate impact of bullying.
 Students with SEND may have difficulties with communication and it is important that staff are aware of changes to behaviour or mood.
 Injuries may not be consistent with their SEND but could be related to incidents of abuse or bullying.